-Diets commonly consumed in Western countries are important contributors to CKD and its progression, through its contributing an excess of calories, high amounts of dietary acid and saturated fat from animal products, sodium, phosphorus, and refined sugars and lack of fruits, vegetables, and other foods high in fiber and nutritional antioxidants.
-Such diets contribute to the hypertension, insulin resistance, and dyslipidemia that patients with CKD experience.
+Diets commonly consumed in Western countries are important contributors to CKD and its progression.
+The Western eating pattern is high in calories, dietary acid and saturated fat from animal products, sodium, phosphorus, and refined sugars, and low in fruits, vegetables, legumes, and other foods high in fiber and antioxidants.
+Such Western diets contribute to hypertension, insulin resistance, and dyslipidemia that can lead to CKD.
 Patients with progressive CKD also commonly present with malnutrition, which calls for a meal plan high enough in calories to prevent excessive weight loss.
 The right kind of diet, as described below, can help reduce progression of CKD, control blood pressure and cholesterol, and may prevent cardiovascular events.
 The following dietary factors are clinically significant in patients with CKD.

-Loss of excess weight.
 Obesity is an independent risk factor for the development and progression of CKD.
 Both dietary and surgical interventions that promote loss of excess weight reduce proteinuria and blood pressure.
-Other obesity-related diseases, including metabolic syndrome and nonalcoholic fatty liver disease, are also significantly associated with microalbuminuria, proteinuria, and an increased risk for CKD. , However, among patients with established CKD, obesity is associated with greater survival (discussed below).
+Other obesity-related diseases, including metabolic syndrome and nonalcoholic fatty liver disease, are also significantly associated with microalbuminuria, proteinuria, and an increased risk for CKD., However, among patients with established CKD, obesity is associated with greater survival (discussed below).

 Low Intake of Animal Products